nh0znoisung/Sokoban/README.md

 ![](Charts/memory_MICRO%20COSMOS.png)
 ## How to use?
 ### Step 1
 Firstly, we need to suitable map that we want to solve.
-By clicking the up arrow or down arrow to choose level between 1 and 40 or clicking change button to toogle between Mini Cosmos and Macro Cosmos.
-When we changing occur, the map of game is appear currently in the board in the left
+You can click the up or down arrow to choose level between 1 and 40 or clicking the change button to toogle between Mini Cosmos and Macro Cosmos.
+When change occurs, the new map is displayed in the left side.
 *Note:* The map and the level is not sorted by the difficulty.
 Some adjance map may just have some same things in the map and deffrent in the position of boxes or goals or player.
 ![](Images/step1.png)
 ### Step 2